-The Eurobulker X freighter that broke in half while loading cement and sank between the island of Evia and Attica, causing one of the worst environmental disasters in the area, was completely unseaworthy and should never have been allowed to sail.
+The Eurobulker X freighter that broke in half while loading cement and sank between the island of Evia and Attica, was completely unseaworthy and should never have been allowed to sail.

 An official report compiled by two naval engineers described the 26-year-old vessel’s general condition as ranging from average to poor, while parts of it were almost completely decayed.